switchtrue/frosty/README.md

 # Disclaimer!

-There is currently no code for this project!
+There is currently not much in the way of code for this project!
 The readme file here is intended initially as a set of requirements for myself!
-However, pklease keep reading to discover its intent and watch this repository to see updates!
+However, please keep reading to discover its intent and watch this repository to see updates!

 # frosty
 A lightweight command line backup utility that stores back ups as archives in Amazon Glacier.